Dancing on the Precipice

 So, just as we were a month and a half ago, we are once again on the edge.
 The Iranian ambassador to Lebanon was injured in the attacks, meaning Iran has an excuse to retaliate against Israel (not to mention that from the Iranian perspective, the account for Haniyeh’s assassination is still unsettled).
 Hezbollah has been utterly humiliated, their vaunted security shown to be nothing of the sort for the whole world to see, and there will be substantial pressure on them to do something to reassert themselves as a credible threat.

-On the face of it it seems that Israel seems to be doing everything within its power to provoke a wider conflict, safe in the knowledge that no matter who is in the White House, a regional war will inevitably draw in the United States.
+On the face of it, it seems that Israel seems to be doing everything within its power to provoke a wider conflict, safe in the knowledge that no matter who is in the White House, a regional war will inevitably draw in the United States.
 They dance on the edge of disaster, daring to see how far they can push things without falling in.
 But if you keep doing that, eventually you will push things too far.

 Right now we don’t know if this is that moment.
 Has Israel pushed things too far, to the point where the Hezbollah or Iranian retaliation will be of a level that leads to war?
 Or will they once again pull back?
 Once again, we wait to see.